INTRODUCTION

 PEMPHIGUS: AN OVERVIEW

-Pemphigus is a group of autoimmune bullous diseases primarily affecting the skin and/or mucous membranes
+Pemphigus is a group of autoimmune bullous diseases primarily affecting the skin and/or mucous membranes, charachterised by antibody-mediated acantholysis

-• Acantholysis refers to the separation of keratinocytes due to the disruption of these intercellular bridges
+Acantholysis refers to the separation of keratinocytes due to disruption of intercellular bridges (desmosomes)

 Desmoglein 1:

-• Most abundant in the superficial layers (eg stratum granulosum/corneum) of the epidermis
+• Most abundant in superficial epidermal layers (stratum granulosum/corneum)

-• It is found in lower amounts in the mucosal tissues
+• Found in lower amounts in mucosal tissues

 Desmoglein 3: